yana-yelnikova/Ecom_Project/README.md

 * **Largest Cohort:** The largest cohort was observed in **January 2024**, with approximately 66 new customers.
 * **Decreasing Trend:** There is a **consistent and significant decline** in the number of new customers acquired from January to June 2024.
 * **Overall Implication:** The chart clearly indicates a **negative trend in new customer acquisition** during the first half of 2024, leading to progressively smaller subsequent cohorts.
 This trend is a critical factor impacting overall business growth and should be further investigated.

+### Next Steps

+Based on the cohort analysis, here are some recommended next steps:

+* **Investigate Declining Cohort Size:** Analyze the reasons behind the significant decrease in new customer acquisition from January to June 2024.
+This could involve examining marketing efforts, seasonality, or external factors.
+* **Deep Dive into Early Cohorts' Low Retention:** For cohorts with lower retention rates (e.g., January and February 2024), conduct further analysis to understand why these customers did not return as frequently.
+This might involve looking at product categories, initial purchase value, or customer source.
+* **Validate 100% Retention:** For the latest cohorts (May and June 2024) showing 100% retention, closely monitor their behavior as more time passes to confirm if these high rates are sustainable or an artifact of small cohort sizes/fresh data.
+* **Expand Repeat Purchase Analysis:** Explore factors influencing customers to make 3rd and 4th (and beyond) purchases.
+This could involve segmenting customers by product type, promotional history, or engagement with loyalty programs.
+* **Implement A/B Testing:** Based on insights, propose and test different strategies (e.g., onboarding flows, post-purchase communication, personalized offers) to improve both new customer acquisition and long-term retention.
+* **Monitor Key Metrics Continuously:** Establish a routine for monitoring these cohort metrics to track the impact of any implemented changes and identify new trends early.